Billie Holiday: 1915–1929: Childhood

-Eleanora Fagan was born on April 7, 1915, in Philadelphia, the daughter of African American unwed teenage couple Sarah Julia "Sadie" Fagan of Irish descent and Clarence Halliday.
-Sarah moved to Philadelphia at age 19, after she was evicted from her parents' home in the Sandtown-Winchester neighborhood of Baltimore, Maryland, for becoming pregnant.
-With no support from her parents, she made arrangements with her older, married half-sister, Eva Miller, for Eleanora to stay with her in Baltimore.
-Not long after Eleanora was born, Clarence abandoned his family to pursue a career as a jazz banjo player and guitarist.
+Eleanora Fagan was born on April 7, 1915, in Philadelphia to African American unwed teenage couple Clarence Halliday and Sarah Julia "Sadie" Fagan (née Harris).
+Her mother moved to Philadelphia at age 19, after being evicted from her parents' home in the Sandtown-Winchester neighborhood of Baltimore, Maryland, for becoming pregnant.
+With no support from her parents, Sarah made arrangements with her older married half-sister, Eva Miller, for Holiday to stay with her in Baltimore.

+Shortly after Holiday was born, her father abandoned his family to pursue a career as a jazz banjo player and guitarist.
 Some historians have disputed Holiday's paternity, as a copy of her birth certificate in the Baltimore archives lists her father as "Frank DeViese".
 Other historians consider this an anomaly, probably inserted by a hospital or government worker.
-DeViese lived in Philadelphia, and Sadie Harris may have known him through her work.
-Sadie Harris, then known as Sadie Fagan, married Philip Gough in 1920, but the marriage ended within two years.
+DeViese lived in Philadelphia, and Sadie, then known by her maiden name Harris, may have met him through her work.
+Harris married Philip Gough in 1920, but the marriage only lasted a few years.

-Eleanora grew up in Baltimore and had a very difficult childhood.
+Holiday grew up in Baltimore and had a very difficult childhood.
 Her mother often took what were then known as "transportation jobs", serving on passenger railroads.
 Holiday was raised largely by Eva Miller's mother-in-law, Martha Miller, and suffered from her mother's absences and being in others' care for her first decade of life.
 Holiday's autobiography, Lady Sings the Blues, published in 1956, is inconsistent regarding details of her early life, but much was confirmed by Stuart Nicholson in his 1995 biography of the singer.